At a Glance

 If there’s one down jacket classically coveted by the ultralight adventure crowd, it’s the Mountain Hardwear Ghost Whisperer.
-For many years it’s been the standout option for thru hikers, bikepackers, and anyone else seeking the warmth of 800 fill down at the lightest weight possible.
-If you like to go far, fast, and light in moderate weather, the Ghost Whisperer is probably at the top of your list – and not just because of its awesome name. 🙂
+For many years this impossibly light puffy has been warming thru hikers, climbers, bikepackers, and anyone else seeking the best-available balance of warmth and minimalism.
+If you like to go far, fast, and light, the Ghost Whisperer is probably at the top of your list (and not just because of its awesome name).

-I’ve had my Ghost Whisperer for eight years!
-Mountain Hardwear has made a few updates since then; the latest Ghost Whisperer/2 boasts a moisture-resistant outer and more sustainable materials.
-But the overall fit, design, minimalist feature set, and best-in-class weight savings remain as tried and true as ever.
+The look and feel of the jacket haven’t changed much, but Mountain Hardwear has made a handful of important updates since my model: the latest Ghost Whisperer/2 boasts a moisture-resistant outer, longer hem, and more sustainable materials.
+But the overall fit, design, minimalist features, and best-in-class weight savings remain as tried and true as ever.

 Weight: 6.9 oz (women’s jacket), 7.8 oz (women’s hoody)